P-Louw/UniverseExplorer/README.md

 A simple console application that queries a SQL data base for some solar facts.

+Set connectionstring in 'appsettings.json' in the 'DevelopUniverseDb' section.

 To run migrations apply the following commands from the service folder 'UniverseExplorer\Services.UniverseEf\'

 Create migration: